Students Admitted with Condition Academic Requirements

-There are academic requirements in GO that are met early in the student’s college career which are outlined in the student’s Academic Support Plan.
+There are academic requirements for students admitted with conditions that are met early in the student’s college career which are outlined in the student’s Academic Support Plan.
 They include courses that support learning strategy, and the decision making process.
 In addition there are courses offered to help students meet areas of proficiency in math and writing as needed .

-The Academic Support Plan is tailored to each student, therefore all students in GO continually move forward at their own pace.
+The Academic Support Planis tailored to each student, therefore all students in the program continually move forward at their own pace.
 The overall goal is academic learning, support and success!

-The following outlines the special course work required of students in GO, including LAC180 and HRD 110.
-These courses are designed to enhance student success.
+The following outlines the course work required of students admitted with conditions, including LAC188.
+This course is designed to enhance student success.

 All degree seeking students must show college mathematics readiness.
 There are several ways that this can be demonstrated.